openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

  element.
 You do still use the ``<solutionset>`` element to wrap the ``<solution>`` element.

-For example, for the following multiple choice problem, a learner will see four choices.
+For example, for the following single select problem, a learner will see four choices.
 In each set, one of the choices will be one of the two correct choices.
 The explanation shown for the correct answer is the one with the same explanation ID.